urql-graphql/urql/CONTRIBUTING.md

 ## How do I add a new package?

+First of all we need to know where to put the package.

+- Exchanges should be added to `exchanges/` and the folder should be the plain name of the exchange.
+Since the `package.json:name` is following the convention of `@urql/exchange-*` the folder should just be without this conventional prefix.
+- All other packages should be added to `packages/`.
+Typically all packages should be named `@urql/*` and their folders should be named exactly this without the prefix or `*-urql`.
+Optionally if the package will be named `*-urql` then the folder can take on the same name.

 When adding a new package, start by copying a `package.json` file from another project.
 You may want to alter the following fields first: